davinaleong/proj-davdevs-2024/src/pages/posts/whatsapp-styles-tutorial.md

 For cancelled text, you will use an unfamiliar character called the tilde character (`~`).
 Example: I used to be `~32 years old~`.
 And the phrase "32 years old" will be cancelled.
 Note that the tilde character is not shown when your text is sent.

 ![Screenshot of More Special Characters iPhone Keyboard](/screenshots/posts/whatsapp-styles-tutorial-0010.png)

-_Note:_ The screenshots are taken from an iPhone.
-Android users should seek assistance from their peers if they can't find the special characters.